 Crepes are the little black dress of the food world.
 In a word: versatile.
 They're great for breakfast, lunch or dinner.
-You can eat 'em sweet or savory.
-They're great straight up, with nothing but a little sprinkle of sugar to embellish them; they're also fabulous with fillings as fancy as can be.
+They can be made sweet or savory.
+They're great straight up, with nothing but a little sprinkle of sugar to embellish them- and they're also fabulous with the fanciest fillings you can dream up.

-Pretty much all crepe recipes start with the same formula: milk, eggs, melted butter, flour and water.
+Pretty much all crepe recipes start with the same basic formula: milk, eggs, melted butter, flour and water.
 You'll also need a bit of extra butter for greasing the pan.
-Once you've got basic crepes down, you may want to expand your horizons, experimenting with other types of flour (buckwheat crepes are amazing!) or even with vegan crepes.
-For now, we've started with this tried and true recipe.

-After the pan is heated, you'll need to grease it for the first crepe or two.
+After the pan is heated, you'll need to grease it with butter for the first crepe or two.
 After that the pan should be sufficiently hot and 'seasoned' with the first couple of crepes.
-If you find that subsequent crepes are sticking, a little top-up of butter should do the trick.
+If you find that subsequent crepes are sticking, a little top-up of butter should get things moving.

-Add a small amount of batter -- about one ounce -- to the center of your pan, and swirl to coat.
+Add a small amount of batter, about two tablespoons, to the center of your pan, and swirl to coat.
 It may take a few tries to figure out the perfect amount of batter.
 It should fully cover the bottom of the pan, but should be uniformly thin.
 If your crepe turns out a bit too thick, add a little less batter next time.
 Crepe too thin?
 Add a touch more batter.

 The first couple of crepes are rarely beautiful, even for seasoned crepe-makers.
 Consider them a cook's snack!

-Your crepe will cook for about 30 seconds on the first side.
+Your crepe will cook for about 30-40 seconds on the first side.
 You'll know it's ready to flip when the edges start to lift from the pan.
 Carefully slide a spatula under the crepe and flip!
-Cook for another 10 seconds or so on the second side.
+Cook for another 10-20 seconds or so on the second side.
 Remember that the next crepe will cook faster, as the pan gets hotter!

 Remove the finished crepe from the pan and onto a waiting plate, cutting board, or wire rack to cool.
 Repeat for all the remaining crepes!

 Now it's time to serve your crepes!
 You can make them as plain or as fancy as you like.
 Just a sprinkle of powdered sugar is fine, or you can get creative.
-Here are some of our favorite ways to top our crepes:
+Here are some of my favorite ways to top crepes:

 - Strawberries and whipped cream